 - Love Out LoudThis song draws on 1 John 4:12, the Lord’s Prayer, and also a devotional by Joyce Meyer (although, I didn’t read the devotional, just liked the title).
 This is a choral arrangement of the recorded track, available at benclapton.id.au SATB and Piano, List price: US$4.99.
 Buy it here

 - The Stations of the CrossFor String Quartet and Narration.
 Composed 2014.
 4 Movements.
-AUD$40.
 A number of years ago now, when I was 21, I was housesitting over Easter.
 I watched The Passion of Christ on Good Friday.
-Through watching it, and thinking about music (as I was want to do at the time, studying Classical Music), I … Continue reading The Stations of the Cross
+Through watching it, and thinking about music (as I was want to do at the time, studying Classical Music), I realised that … Continue reading The Stations of the Cross